 Ontario turtles can be found just about everywhere in the central and southern Ontario.
 They live in rivers, lakes, ponds, shorelines, marshes, bogs, and fens.
 Many species of freshwater turtles in Ontario can even be seen in the heart of major cities like Toronto and Hamilton.
 Turtles require complex wetland habitats to nest and over-winter in, with good vegetation and healthy fish and insect populations to feed on.
 Southern Ontario has lost over 70% of its original wetlands to developments like agriculture, urban sprawl, roads, and bridges.
 With habitat loss at a high, it is paramount to protect our remaining wetlands and restore shorelines, marshes, bogs, and fens in developed regions.

-2. Provincial and municipal road agencies must upgrade roads to include wildlife underpasses which allow for the safe underground passage of turtles and other reptiles under already in-place roads which cut through wetlands.
-Wildlife underpasses should be prioritized along routes with known data of turtle-vehicle collisions, addressing both number of vehicle hits and the at-risk status of turtle species.
+Earthroots is calling for municipal road agencies to upgrade roads to include wildlife underpasses which allow for the safe underground passage of turtles and other species under already in-place roads which cut through wetlands.
+Wildlife underpasses should be prioritized along routes with known data of turtle-vehicle collisions, addressing both number of vehicle hits and the at-risk status of turtle species

 Earthroots believes a combination of protected habitat and upgrading existing road infrastructure to include mitigation for turtle passage is key in the success of Ontario’s turtle population.